-1. Khayang Peak.
 Khayang Peak is the largest peak situated in the Ukhrul district.
 It is situated at an altitude of around 3,114 metres.
 A number of picturesque and scenic views of nature’s delight welcome you as you visit here.
 What’s good news is the fact that you can also participate in trekking activities along the way.

-2. Shirui Kashong Peak.
 The reason that this peak is somewhat more popular among the tourists might be because of the fact that it is easily accessible for the tourists as compared to Khayang Peak.
 The variety of plants and herbs which you get to witness here will leave you with a sense of wonder.

-3. Khangkhui Cave.
 This cave is mainly made out of limestones!
 It consists of two large chambers along with five tunnels.
 Furthermore, there are just too many legends behind this cave which are interesting and at the same time can be a little scary as well.
 For instance, it is believed that the hall of this cave is the place where the king used to have all his important meetings and discussions.

-4. Nillai Tea Estate.
 If you want to have a glimpse of how a tea estate looks, then visiting Nillai Tea Estate would be a good idea.
 This place is where locally the green tea is grown, hand-picked and then sun-dried as well.
 The greenery which you will be experiencing here is definitely a treat to the eyes.

 Ukhrul is an amazing travel getaway loaded with lush scenic views of natural beauty.
 It is situated at a distance of 2,466, 3,312, 1,568, 3,514 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Ukhrul from other nearby regions.

-By Air.
-The nearest airport is the Imphal International Airport situated at a distance of 90 km.
+The nearest airport is the Imphal International Airport (IMF) situated at a distance of 90 km.
 This airport has overall good flight connectivity with other Indian cities and is also considered to be one of the significant airports in the northeastern regions of India.
 You can also take connecting flights from Kolkata and Guwahati to reach here.
 Once you deboard at the airport, you can take a cab or some other means of local transportation available to reach your destination.

-By Train.
 The nearest railway station is the Dimapur Railway Station situated 280 km away.
 The station has overall good railway connectivity with other Indian cities.
 Once you deboard at the station, you can easily take a cab to reach your destination.

-By Road.
 If living in nearby regions, you can also consider travelling to Ukhrul via roads.
 The roads are quite accessible and well maintained.
 Buses and taxis are readily available to Ukhrul from other cities located nearby.
 And if it suits your budget, you can also consider travelling here by your own car.